muhammad-tamim/dbms-notes/README.md

 - Must be unique
 - Only one per table.

-In the above table, the primary keys are:
+In the above table, the primary key are:
 - Student_ID

 #### Alternate key: